Dushyant-garg/python-main/README.md

    - Upload a requirements document (PDF, DOCX, TXT)
    - Click "Analyze Document"
    - Review generated Frontend and Backend SRDs
-   - Click "Accept" or "Reject" for each SRD
+   - Click "Accept" to approve or "Reject" to provide feedback

+4. **Feedback workflow (when rejecting):**
+   - Provide specific feedback in the text area
+   - Click "Regenerate" to get improved SRD using UserProxy agent
+   - Review the updated SRD and accept/reject again

 ### 🔗 API Usage